theJensenLab/etdb-downloads/userManual.md

 you should see something like this:
 ![](./imgs/2018-05-25-162113_1057x284_scrot.png)

 The first thing `etdb-downloads` does is to start an IPFS server for you.
 Then it will spawn a node, initialize a repository if needed and the start the IPFS node.
-Then, it will load the metadata of the tomograms and check to see if any of the requested files have been downloaded and if yes, if they are complete. `etdb-downloads` will skip files that have been successfully downloaded.
+Then, it will load the metadata of the tomograms and check to see if any of the requested files have been downloaded and if yes, `etdb-downloads` will not download them again.

 After all that, `etdb-downloads` should retrieve the tomogram metadata from OIP and select only tomograms from _Pseudomonas aeruginosa_. `etdb-downloads` alerts you that there are 89 datasets with a total of 689 files and a total of 359.53 GB to download.
 If you answer `YES` to this question, ETDB will start downloading all of them.